Grateful Dead Download Series Volume 11

-Download Series Volume 11 is a live album by the rock band the Grateful Dead.
+Download Series Volume 11 is a live album by the rock band Grateful Dead.
 It was released as a three-disc digital download on March 7, 2006.
-It contains the complete show the band performed on June 20, 1991 at the Pine Knob Music Theatre in Clarkston, Michigan.
-The first and third disc are supplemented by songs from the previous night at the same venue.
+The album features the complete show performed by the band on June 20, 1991, at the Pine Knob Music Theatre in Clarkston, Michigan.
+Additionally, the first and third discs are supplemented by songs from the previous night's show at the same venue.